Davante Adams Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Recent Performances

-- In last week's matchup with the Bengals, Adams hauled in 11 passes for 206 yards (18.7 yards per catch) and scored one touchdown while being targeted 16 times.
+- In last week's matchup with the Bengals, Adams reeled in 11 passes for 206 yards (18.7 yards per catch) and scored one touchdown while being targeted 16 times.

-- Adams has caught 29 passes on 45 targets for 402 yards and two touchdowns over his last three outings, averaging 134.0 yards per game.
+- Adams has racked up 402 yards over his last three outings (134.0 receiving yards per game) with two touchdowns, hauling in 29 balls on 45 targets.

 Adams' Green Bay Teammates